Black Friday Apple Watch deals bring lowest prices ever

 The best deals we're seeing are below.
 Note that prices and availability were accurate at time of publication, but they do fluctuate.

 The Watch SE is the stepdown model in Apple's 2020 wristwatch line.
 It's similar to the 2019 Series 5, but without the always-on screen and ECG function.
 The Watch SE also boasts a more powerful processor and a Retina display that's 30% larger than the much older Series 3 (see below).
-Unlike the Series 3, the Watch SE also supports Apple's new Family Setup feature that lets you set up an Apple Watch for your kid, but you'll need to spend up for that aforementioned cellular version (and an accompanying wireless plan).
+Unlike the Series 3, the Watch SE also supports Apple's new Family Setup feature that lets you set up an Apple Watch for your kid, but you'll need to spend up for that cellular version (and an accompanying wireless plan).
+This model had been seeing discounts as deep as $49, but those have subsided.
+Read our Apple Watch SE review.

+The 44mm SE also has the same modest price cut right now.
+This model had been seeing discounts as deep as $49, but those have subsided.

 The latest Apple Watch with even more features is now on sale.
 In addition to an always-on display and ECG, the Series 6 monitors blood oxygen levels (though you shouldn't expect medical-grade results there).
 Regularly $399, you save $49 at Target's Black Friday Sale.
 Sam's Club (membership required) seems to be winning the price war here, with 40mm prices as low as $330, but Amazon is matching that on some colors.
 This is the first time this watch has gone on any sort of sale, so if you've been thinking about snapping it up, now is the time.
 Read our Apple Watch Series 6 review.